 The Aljube Museum

 The Aljube Museum is well-designed and kept my interest for a few hours, even though its content is somber.
 The museum is in a former prison used by the secret police in Portugal’s past dictatorship.
-Exposure to this part of this country’s past gave me a touch of insight into the people’s current collective peaceful psyche.
+Exposure to this part of this country’s past gave me a touch of insight into the people’s current collective peaceful vibe.